 Read more about the finalists and their research.

-In 2017 Researchers’ Night will be held in 30 cities around Sweden and in over 30 countries around Europe.
+Each year Researchers’ Night is held in some 30 cities around Sweden and in around 30 countries around Europe.
 The public, especially young people, are invited to participate in hundreds of free activities, try their hand at experiments, meet scientists and be inspired by research.

 For more information